BenGreen442/readTheDocsTutorial/docs/source/index.rst

 and offers a *simple* and *intuitive* API.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Find information about the projects :doc:'scope' about the scope of the prokect and some of the features

 .. note::